nazmulidris/rust-scratch/macros/README.md

 > 📜 Here's the source code for `describe.rs` from its
 > [repo](https://github.com/nazmulidris/rust_scratch/blob/main/macros/my_proc_macros_lib/src/describe.rs).

+## TODO: Example of a complex derive macro that generates a builder

-## TODO: Example of a simple attribute procedural macro
+## TODO: Example of a simple attribute procedural macro that ???

 - TODO: https://stackoverflow.com/a/52593373/2085356